Diversity, Equity & Inclusion

 - Our definition of diversity comprises characteristics that include but are not limited to race; color; religion; gender; sexual orientation, identity and expression; national origin; age; disability; veteran status; and education or economic disadvantage.

-Drexel University College of Medicine is firmly committed to producing a diverse population of physicians.
+Drexel University College of Medicine is firmly committed to producing a diverse population of physicians and scientists.
 Supported by the Mission and Vision Statements of the College of Medicine, the Office of Diversity, Equity & Inclusion provides support to all students and student groups regardless of:

 - Race or national origin